 Little work has been done to date on critical approaches to the dominant discourses of Western Society, shaped as they are by a heritage which is frequently described as Christian.
 Therefore ou research focuses on issues of translation and particularly the translation of texts, practices and concepts identified as Christian, from one language and (sub)culture into another, reflecting an interest in translation both in its linguistic and in its socio-cultural sense.
 The texts and practices to be studied comprise a wide range of discourse types and styles, such as written texts, dramatic and ritual performances, visual representations and oral traditions.
 The principal objective of the Centre will be to entertain multiple perspectives and methodological approaches (religious studies, history, languages studies and linguistics, anthropology, literary and gender studies) in addressing the issue of how cultural contents such as religious canons, beliefs and/or practices found in mainstream, dominant, elite sectors of society both change and are changed in the process of translation into minority, marginalised or subaltern contexts.

-So far three colloquia were held at Stirling:
+So far four colloquia were held at Stirling:

 - Translating Christianity (May 2008)